SwedbankPay/developer.swedbankpay.com/payments/trustly/seamless-view.md

 Seamless View provides an integration of the payment process directly on your website.
-This solution offers a smooth shopping experience with Swedbank Pay payment pages seamlessly integrated in an `iframe` on your website.
-The costumer does not need to leave your webpage, since we are handling the payment in the `iframe` on your page.
+This solution offers a smooth shopping experience with Swedbank Pay Payments seamlessly integrated in an `iframe` on your website.
+The payer does not need to leave your webpage, since we are handling the payment in the `iframe` on your website.

 ![screenshot of the Trustly payment window][trustly-payment-embedded-view]{:height="425px" width="700px"}